Asma bint Marwan: Ibn Sa'd's & Al-Waqidi's narrative

-Al-Albani declared Ibn Sa'd's chain of transmission to be weak as well, as it includes Al-Waqidi:Ibn Sa'd → Al-Waqidi → 'Abd Allah ibn al-Harith ibn al-Fudayl → Al-Harith ibn al-Fudayl Al-Waqidi has been condemned as an untrustworthy narrator and has been frequently and severely criticized by scholars, thus his narrations have been abandoned by the majority of hadith scholars.
+Al-Albani declared Ibn Sa'd's chain of transmission to be weak as well, as it includes Al-Waqidi, who has been condemned as an untrustworthy narrator and has been frequently and severely criticized by hadith scholars.
+Thus his narrations have been abandoned by the majority of them.
 Yahya ibn Ma'een said: "Al-Waqidi narrated 20,000 false hadith about the prophet".
 Al-Shafi'i, Ahmad ibn Hanbal and Al-Albani said: "Al-Waqidi is a liar" while Al-Bukhari said he didn't include a single letter by Al-Waqidi in his hadith works.

-In addition, this isnad is discontinued (muʻḍal) as Al-Harith ibn al-Fudayl never met any of Muhammad's companions.
+In addition, this isnad is discontinued as Al-Harith ibn al-Fudayl never met any of Muhammad's companions.